 5 Leadership Styles in Nursing

-During the current COVID-19 pandemic, nurses are viewed in the media as on the “front lines” caring for ill patients.
+During the current COVID-19 pandemic, nurses are recognized by the media, on the “front lines,” caring for patients.
 A skillful nurse balances the needs of patients with the technical demands of doing the job well.
 For example, simply giving a medication to a patient requires a background of knowledge, the physical skills and the ability to administer it in whatever way the patient requires, the cognitive ability to manage time and educate the patient appropriately as well as the caring attitude that is the hallmark of nursing care.
 Less visibly, nurse leaders can be found paving the way for this juggling act through many roles within the healthcare system from the bedside to the boardroom.

 Nurse leaders are crucial guides in a growing and rapidly changing profession.
 As the healthcare system in the United States stretches to respond to this pandemic, leadership roles are becoming more visible.
 Traditional examples of leadership in nursing included directors, managers, supervisors, administrators, chief officers and other authoritative roles.
 However, nurse leaders are becoming more visible as educators, mentors, preceptors, advocates, researchers, financial consultants, data analysts, case managers and through other formal and/or informal roles.

 Regardless of their title, nurses in all roles are expected to demonstrate leadership, and must challenge themselves and the profession to develop effective leadership styles.
 The American Nurses Association (ANA) has declared that “all nurses are leaders.”
 As such, all nurses share the unique responsibility to demonstrate skill and competency in leadership.